Are There Dangers Associated Methoxamine Use?

 There are not currently any medications approved for the treatment of addiction to dissociative drugs, like methoxamine and ketamine.
 Behavioral therapies have been proven effective for the treatment of drug addiction, though more research is needed for their specific application to dissociative drug use.

-Because there are no physical symptoms associated with methoxamine withdrawal, it is possible to stop taking the drug all at once without tapering off it.
+Because there are no physical symptoms associated with methoxamine withdrawal, it is possible to stop taking the drug all at once without tapering.
 The detox process can still be uncomfortable, though, with intense psychological symptoms consisting of cravings, anxiety, depression, and general emotional discomfort.

 With no medical interventions approved for dissociative drug treatment, treatment focuses on behavioral therapies.
 Once through the detox process, behavioral therapies are used to help individuals gain a better understanding of the underlying causes of their drug use and develop positive coping skills for handling difficult situations following treatment.

-Following sufficient participation in an inpatient, outpatient, or community treatment program, a clear aftercare plan should be established to increase one’s chances of maintaining long-term sobriety and preventing relapse.
-Aftercare plans may include continued participation in individual therapy, identification of community support groups to attend, establishment of healthy daily activities, and recognizing which close friends and family members can be reached out to in times of need.
+Following completion of an inpatient, outpatient, or community treatment program, an aftercare plan increases one’s chances of maintaining long-term sobriety and preventing relapse.
+Aftercare plans may include continued participation in individual therapy, identification of community support groups, establishment of healthy daily activities, and establishing a support network.

 Currently, relatively little is known about the long-term effects of methoxamine use.
 As an unregulated substance, the risks and side effects of the drug are difficult to predict.
 As a result, few treatment programs have been developed specifically for methoxamine use disorders.
-Researchers and substance abuse professionals agree, however, that methoxamine use poses many individual and community health risks that must be addressed appropriately.
+However, researchers and substance use professionals agree that methoxamine use poses many individual and community health risks that must be addressed appropriately.

 Need more info?